 Alarms

-Alarms are easy way to get keep your infrastructure in check and swiftly receive notifications when your resources get overwhelmed or faulty.
+Alarms offer a straightforward way to monitor your infrastructure and receive prompt notifications when your resources experience issues or become overloaded.

-Under the hood alarms are implemented as AWS Cloudwatch Alarms
+Under the hood, Stacktape alarms are implemented using _CloudWatch Alarm_s.

-- Global alarms - created through Stacktape console.
-These alarms are applied to all resources of a certain type managed by Stacktape.
+- Global alarms are created in the Stacktape Console and apply to all resources of a specific type managed by Stacktape.

-- what type of resource and metric you wish to monitor
+- The resource type and metric to monitor.

 serviceName